CloudCompare/CloudCompare/BUILD.md

   - select your generator: already tested: Visual 2008 (32/64 bits), Visual 2010 Express (32/64 bits - see appendix), Visual 2012 Express (64 bits/Qt 5), Code::Blocks (Linux & Windows 32 bits), gcc (Linux 32/64 bits, Mac OS X)
   - wait for CMake configuration/tests to finish...

-2. Before clicking on the 'Generate' button, you may want to set some options,  if you expand the "OPTION" group, you'll be able to set some general options:
+2. Before clicking on the 'Generate' button, you may want to set some options,  if you expand the `OPTION` group, you'll be able to set some general options:
   - `OPTION_BUILD_CC_VIEWER`: whether to build or not the ccViewer side project (activated by default)
   - `OPTION_EXPORT_TARGETS`: not documented
   - `OPTION_MP_BUILD`: for MSVC only *(mutli-process build --> much faster, but takes almost all available CPU)*